hexxone/TeleJelly/README.md

 Currently only manual.

 1. Download the 'latest' Version from Releases on the right
-2. put it into `config/plugins/TeleJelly` folder
+2. put files into `config/plugins/TeleJelly` folder
 3. restart jellyfin

 There is an example config included, but it will also get created automatically if you'd prefer editing the UI.